BrunoMNDantas/Ranker/README.md

 ## 🚀 Features

-- Create custom rankings on any topic
+- Create custom rankings on any topic.
-- Vote on rankings created by other users
+- Vote on rankings created by other users.
+- Manage entities (Ranks, Tiers, Options, Votes, Assignments).
+- Associate Ranks and Votes with users (future release).
+- Responsive UI optimized for desktop and mobile (future release).
+- Customization options for colors and voting rules (future release).
+- Side-by-side vote comparison and rank statistics (future release).
+- AI-powered rank creation and suggestions (future release).

 ---